The Physics Of Bungee Jumping

 , the bungee cord loses slack and tightens.
 This forceful transition is a form of inelastic collision

-between bungee jumper and cord, and must therefore be accounted for in this analysis of the physics of bungee jumping in order to make accurate predictions.
+between bungee jumper and cord, and must therefore be accounted for in this analysis in order to make accurate predictions.
 To solve for the velocity of the jumper immediately after

 the cord pulls tight, one needs to experimentally determine how much energy is lost during the "collision".
 Once this new velocity is calculated, the conservation of energy can once more be applied in order to determine the maximum falling distance of the jumper.